-The Union County Museum launched its Third Tuesday event June 18, 2017.
-The monthly event is designed to give local history fans the opportunity to chat with experts on a variety of topics.
+The Union County Museum launched its Third Tuesday event in June 2017.
+The event is designed to give local history fans the opportunity to chat with experts on a variety of topics.
 The casual hour-long event begins at 7 p.m., and includes time for questions and answers and refreshments.

 Do you have an area of expertise you would like to share, concerning the area’s social, geological or cultural history?
 If so, please contact John Sheehy, 541.805.1001, to talk about your speaking experience and topic of choice.

 We’ll see you at the Union County Museum!
 Open Mother’s Day through mid-October, Monday through Saturday, 10 a.m. to 4 p.m.

 Museum Society Annual Meeting